SR3u/RetroFrame/documentation/Filters.md

 `<filter0> | <filter1> | <filter2> | ..... | <filterN>`<br>
 Each filter descriptor consists of filter name and optional parameters:<br>
 `<filter_name> <param0> <param1> <param2> ... <paramN>`<br>
-Filters are be applied from left to right.
+Filters are applied from left to right.

 ## Available filters:
 * `identity` -- does nothing, is a default option<br>